Create Killer Subject Lines for More Opened Emails

 Use subject lines that induce action.
 It’s essential for your emails to have a strong subject line and interior call-to-action (which won’t be seen unless it’s opened, thus the importance of a strong subject line).
 The copy merely supports these two things so the bulk of your time should be spent developing these pieces.

 Avoid certain words.
 Your audience can’t open an email it never sees.
-If you use certain , you’ll be thrown right into the spam folder never to be heard from again.
+If you use certain common spam words, you’ll be thrown right into the spam folder never to be heard from again.

 Who it’s from matters.
 People are more apt to open emails from humans instead of noreply@company.
 If you don’t want one member of your staff inundated with responses or inquiries, either create a fun, friendly mailbox name like fixmyproblem@company or use the staff member’s name and set up rules to assign emails to folders.

 A subject line is your email’s first call-to-action and it must cause the recipient to feel he has no other choice but to open it.